vanmooylipidomics/LOBSTAHS/README.md

    * total acyl carbon chain length, and
    * degree of acyl carbon chain unsaturation (i.e., number of double bonds)

 Alternatively, users may load the LOBSTAHS default databases.
 These contain entries for a wide range of intact polar diacylglycerols (IP-DAG), triacylglycerols (TAG), polyunsaturated aldehydes (PUAs), free fatty acids (FFA), and common photosynthetic pigments.
-In addition, the latest LOBSTAHS release includes support for lyso lipids under an "IP_MAG" species class.
+In addition, the latest LOBSTAHS release includes support for lyso lipids under an "IP_MAG" species class and certain glycosphingolipids, ceramides, betaine-like lipids (BLL), and quinones.
 Functionality for other lipid classes is added regularly.
-The default databases (as of August 26, 2016) include 14,068 and 11,408 unique compounds that can be identifed in positive and negative ionization mode data, respectively.
+The default databases (as of January 23, 2017) include 18,067 and 15,404 unique compounds that can be identifed in positive and negative ionization mode data, respectively.

 <h2>Identification, screening, and annotation using orthogonal criteria</h2>